 As such a prestigious event, tables and tickets go fast, so reserve yours today!
-Purchase tickets above or call Olivia at 314-771-5110.
+Purchase tickets above or call the Mardi Gras office at 314-771-5110.

 $150 per person (early bird discounts available for limited time) Enjoy valet parking, open bar, dinner, dessert, and dancing.

 For our early bird special, passes start at $100 for the first 30 purchased.
 Then they will raise to $115.
 After that, they will raise to their normal $150 price.

 $500 per person Enjoy all of the above, plus a ride on one of the lead Mardi Gras floats.
 Counts and Countesses can also enjoy VIP status at the Bud Light Grand Parade on February 25.
 This includes one VIP parking pass with shuttle service, one ticket to the VIP tent featuring an all-you-can-eat Cajun buffet, open bar of Bud Light and hurricanes, a front row seat for the parade, and dedicated portable facilities.